Help Transform Recovery1‑3

 1SUBLOCADE Administration

-SUBLOCADE is administered as an injection into the abdominal subcutaneous tissue (total volume: 0.5 mL for 100 mg and 1.5 mL for 300 mg).
+SUBLOCADE is administered as an injection into the subcutaneous tissue of the abdomen, thigh, buttock, or back of the upper arm (total volume: 0.5 mL for 100 mg and 1.5 mL for 300 mg).1

 2Depot Formation

-SUBLOCADE is injected as a liquid, and upon contact with body fluids, Indivior's proprietary buprenorphine gel depot delivery system forms a solid depot containing buprenorphine.
+SUBLOCADE is injected as a liquid, and upon contact with body fluids, the delivery system forms a solid depot containing buprenorphine.1

 3Continuous Release

-After initial formation of the depot, buprenorphine is released via diffusion from, and the biodegradation of, the depot.
+After initial formation of the depot, buprenorphine is released via diffusion from, and the biodegradation of, the depot.1

-• SUBLOCADE is for abdominal subcutaneous injection only; do not administer SUBLOCADE intravenously, intramuscularly, or intradermally.
+SUBLOCADE is for subcutaneous injection only; do not administer SUBLOCADE intravenously, intramuscularly, or intradermally.
 Serious harm or death could result if administered intravenously1

 Refer to the full Prescribing Information inside the product packaging to ensure proper storage and safe usage.

-• Model simulations indicate that steady-state buprenorphine plasma concentrations decreased slowly over time following the last injection.
-Concentration levels remained at therapeutic levels for 2 to 5 months on average, depending on the dosage administered
+- Model simulations indicate that steady-state buprenorphine plasma concentrations decreased slowly over time following the last injection.
+Concentration levels remained at therapeutic levels for 2 to 5 months on average, depending on the dosage administered (100 or 300 mg, respectively)

-• After achieving steady state, patients discontinuing SUBLOCADE may have detectable plasma levels of buprenorphine for 12 months or longer
+- After achieving steady state, patients discontinuing SUBLOCADE may have detectable plasma and urine levels of buprenorphine for 12 months or longer

-• Withdrawal of a partial agonist is typically milder than that of a full agonist
+- Withdrawal of a partial agonist is typically milder than that of a full agonist and may be delayed in onset

-• Consider TM buprenorphine, if needed, to treat withdrawal following discontinuation of SUBLOCADE
+- Consider TM BUP, if needed, to treat withdrawal following discontinuation of SUBLOCADE

 IMPORTANT SAFETY INFORMATION